-- 2.29 The SLT will ultimately make the final decision on which programme will form the draft regional plan for consultation.
-Its decision making will be informed by the technical modelling undertaken by WRSE, expert judgment and selection justification from PMB (as scrutinised by SAB who may also make additional recommendations), plus wider input from the member water companies and the views of customers and stakeholders. - 2.30 Decision makers need to ensure they have a clear and reasoned justification for the decisions taken, documenting the consideration of alternative approaches rejected. - 2.31 Sensitivity analysis will be used to assess any areas of disagreement to understand the materiality of the decision.
+The SLT will ultimately make the final decision on which programme will form the draft regional plan for consultation.
+Its decision making will be informed by the technical modelling undertaken by WRSE, expert judgment and selection justification from PMB, plus wider input from the member water companies and stakeholders.
+Decision makers need to ensure they have a clear and reasoned justification for the decisions taken, documenting the consideration of alternative approaches rejected.

+Sensitivity analysis will be used to assess any areas of disagreement to understand the materiality of the decision.